Learn How You Can Benefit From Enzyme Support With Veganzyme®!

 What are the Top 3 Questions People Ask About VeganZyme®?

 1. Why do I need enzymes?
 Enzymes are responsible for constructing, synthesizing, carrying, dispensing, delivering, and eliminating the ingredients and chemicals our body uses.
-Digestive enzymes break down the food we eat, releasing nutrients for energy production and cell growth and repair.
-VeganZyme® contains plant-based digestive enzymes that have a wide range of pH and/or are stable and active in the acid range.
+Digestive enzymes break down the food we eat to release nutrients for energy production, cell growth, and repair.
+VeganZyme® contains plant-based digestive enzymes that have a wide range of pH and are stable and active in the acid range.
 These enzymes have been carefully selected to withstand conditions of the GI tract.
-The theory that enzymes are destroyed in the stomach is outdated and has been disproven.